 Luminousness – In Gita Verse 14.8 O son of Bharata, know that the mode of darkness, born of ignorance, is the delusion of all embodied living entities.
 The results of this mode are madness, indolence and sleep, which bind the conditioned soul.

-Accept it.
+Accept the darkness.
 Love it.
 Embrace it.
-Feel one with it.
-And the moment the split disappears, when there is no looker and the looked-upon, no observer and the observed, then suddenly there will be light – and a light which needs no fuel, a light which is eternal.
+Feel at one with it.
+When there is no division between the observer and the observed, light illuminates the expanse of your being—a light that needs no fuel, a light that is eternal.

 Tags: